Jean-Louis Tauran: President of the Pontifical Council for Interreligious Dialogue

+Tauran with Indonesian foreign minister Marty Natalegawa, December 2009.

 Although he had Parkinson's disease, Tauran was appointed president of the Pontifical Council for Interreligious Dialogue on 25 June 2007, effective 1 September.
 In addition to his duties as president of the Pontifical Council for Interreligious Dialogue, he was a member of the Secretariat of State (Second Section); the Congregation for the Doctrine of the Faith; the Congregation for the Oriental Churches; the Congregation for Bishops; the Pontifical Council for Promoting Christian Unity; the Pontifical Council for Culture; the Apostolic Signatura; the Administration of the Patrimony of the Apostolic See; the Pontifical Commission for Vatican City State, and the Cardinal Commission for the Supervision of the Institute for Works of Religion (IOR).

 Tauran was a friend of Anglican John Andrew (1931–2014), former rector of St. Thomas Church in New York City.
 For the fiftieth anniversary of Andrew's ordination in late June 2007, Tauran served as a guest preacher.
 He was a friend of the Anglican priest Roger Greenacre, former precentor of Chichester Cathedral in England.
 For Greenacre's fiftieth anniversary of his ordination at Michaelmas (the Feast of the Archangel Saint Michael) of 2005, Tauran traveled to Chichester and served as a guest preacher.
 He was also present at Greenacre's Memorial Requiem at Chichester Cathedral on 23 September 2011.

 In an April 2012 message marking the upcoming Buddhist celebration of Vesakh, a feast commemorating the key events in the life of the Buddha, Tauran said that "Young people are an asset for all societies" and called for education about varieties of religious practice in order to allow them to "advance together as responsible human beings and to be ready to join hands with those of other religions to resolve conflicts and to promote friendship, justice, peace and authentic human development".

 Tauran described his role as president of the Pontifical Council for Interreligious Dialogue, saying:

 [Y]ou have to remember that interreligious dialogue is not dialogue between religions.
 It's dialogue between believers.
 It's not a theological, philosophical exercise.
 First you have to accept that we live in a world that's plural: culture, religion, education, scientific research.
 Every human being has a religious dimension.
 Between believers we try first of all to know each other.
 And the first thing you have to do is to proclaim your faith because you can not build that dialogue on ambiguity.
 When we are understood, we have to see what separates us and what unites us and to put those commonalities at the service of society.
 Dialogue is not for the consumption of the community.
 It's at the service of society.
 And remember that man doesn't live only on bread.
 There are spiritual dimensions.
 Believers have a special role to play in the public dialogue.

 In June 2013, Pope Francis named Tauran a member of the five-person Pontifical Commission investigating the Institute for the Works of Religion.